maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 then Vim).
 After a server is installed it usually requires a few (up to around ten) lines of config in `.vimrc` to register the server.
-However this is rather annoying part of LSPs in vim because configuring each server by hand in Vim can be tiring and I feel like what we have already done is much of a hustle.
+However this is rather annoying part of LSPs in Rim because configuring each server by hand in Vim can be tiring and I feel like what we have already done is much of a hustle.
 Luckily there is a [plugin](https://github.com/mattn/vim-lsp-settings) for LSPs auto management for Vim.
-With it you can simply type `Lspserverisntall` and you will get a server for the document you are currently editing.
+With it you can simply type `:LspInstallServer` and you will get a server for the document you are currently editing.

+Another nice thing about the setup is that all of the plugins are developed by the same group of people so compatibilty is kept in mind.

 ## LSP with Python and C++